JamesBarryMusic/The-Fifth-Beatle/README.md

 <h3>Running This Program</h3>

-To run this program, you must download Chord_Analysis.py and Chord_Scraping.py, and potentially 'the_beatles_chordprogressiondata.csv' if you'd like to save yourself the trouble of web-scraping the chord progression data.
+To run this program, you must download generate_chords.py and the dataset which you can find in /data/the_beatles_chords.csv

-The modules necessary to run these two files are common, many of which are default libraries.
+The modules necessary to run generate_chords.py are common, many of which are default libraries.
 You'll need:

 <ul>
-<li>Beautiful Soup (bs4)</li>
 <li>Collections</li>
 <li>CSV</li>
 <li>Numpy</li>
 <li>Pandas</li>
 <li>Random</li>
-<li>Requests</li>
-<li>Regex</li>
-<li>Selenium with Chrome Driver</li>
-<li>Time</li>
 </ul>

-To run Chord_Scraping.py, you must set the location of your Selenium Chrome Driver as the PATH in line 12.
-You can also change the artist in line 10 to scrape chord progressions from other artists present in Hook Theory's Theory Tab.

-To run Chord_Analysis.py, you must specify the path of the CSV file with chord progression data, such as the one included in this repository.
+To run generate_chords.py, you must specify the path of the CSV file with chord progression data, and then you are ready to Rock n Roll.
 <h3>Some Examples</h3>

 In its current state, the program outputs ten chord progressions in both a major and minor key in the style of The Beatles.
 Below is an example of this output.